Disability statistics - health

 - Disability statistics - barriers to employment

-- Disability statistics - need for assistance or support and offer
+- Disability statistics - need for assistance

 - Disability statistics - access to education and training

 Further Eurostat information

 - Employment of disabled people — Statistical analysis of the 2011 Labour Force Survey ad hoc module – 2015 edition